justincasali/solace/README.md

 ## use
 this program does what you tell it to do, and just that

-reuse of existing bucket-prefix will result in conflated backup data
+backup up to existing bucket-prefix will result in conflated backup data

 restoring onto table with existing data will result in conflated table entries